PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 ## Introduction

-The DDS_RoundTrip example measures the roundtrip duration when sending and receiving the messages on AXC F 2152 controller.
-The AXC F 3152 controller is used as the communication partner.
+The DDS_RoundTrip example measures the roundtrip duration when sending and receiving the DDS messages between two PLCnext controllers.

 ## Design